How to Price Your Consulting Services After Corporate Layoff

 4. Replace Corporate Conditioning With Ownership

 Confidence in pricing does not come from charging aggressively.
+It comes from understanding your position.
+If you struggle to articulate:- The complexity of the problems you address

 - The cost of inaction for your clients